-2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 7 Significance after Mitigation Less than Significant with Mitigation Less than Significant with Mitigation previously unidentified (or unknown) contaminated sites that could be encountered during development activities.
+2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 6 Significance after Mitigation Less than Significant with Mitigation Less than Significant with Mitigation

+The 2010 FEIR did not identify any sites in CP with known contamination requiring remediation, based on the conclusions provided in the phase I environmental site assessments.
+However, the 2010 FEIR concluded that the portions of CP that are bayward of the 1851 high-tide line, which are the Candlestick Point North and Candlestick Point South districts, have the potential to contain previously unidentified (or unknown) contaminated sites that could be encountered during development activities.
 The 2010 FEIR determined that construction in those portions of CP located bayward of the 1851 high-tide line that would involve excavation of greater than 50 cy of soil would be subject to the requirements of San Francisco Health Code Article 22A.
 Compliance with Article 22A requirements (as required by mitigation measure MM HZ-1a) would ensure current conditions are assessed in the area previously investigated in 1998 (generally around the former Candlestick Stadium), and that they are assessed in light of the specific planned depths of excavation.